AlexJnshi/ab_react_project/README.md

 ### Landing page -products index.js
 - Add mobile responsive
-- UseEffect to check filter state and page numbers in Sessionlstorage, if they are exist go to that page, if not fetch new data wich Categories=0 "all" with 100 products data
+- UseEffect to check filter state and page numbers in Sessionlstorage, if they are exist go to that page, if not fetch 100 products data

 - Use redux & redux-thunk to control loading state, when loading data, show loading animation.